HOBT0R/rapidraptor.auth/solution-design-session-management.md

 **Integration Points:**
 - Import and initialize SessionService from `@rapidraptor/auth/server`
 - Use Auth Middleware from the library in Express routes
+- Use Logout Handler from the library for logout endpoint
 - Configure Firebase Admin SDK for Firestore access
+- Expose logout endpoint (e.g., `POST /auth/logout`) using the logout handler

 ### Component 3: Frontend Token Management